 - Hidden Depths: Sings show tunes to himself when he's waiting for Marta.

-- Hyper-Awareness: Sees a stain of blood on Marta's shoe the very first time he speaks with her and figures out that she is involved with Harlan's death somehow.
+- Hyper-Awareness: Sees a stain of blood on Marta's shoe the very first time he speaks with her and figures out that she is involved with Harlan's death somehow, only keeping quiet because he could tell that she wasn't the kind of person who would have killed Harlan directly.
 He really has much of the mystery in hand from the very start.

 - Ice-Cream Koan: There's a scene where he's rambling to himself while Marta is driving.
 It's established later that this trail of thought is what allows him to crack the case.